 On the Sanzed comms overpowering other comms, Alabaster says, that they “decided to work together, attacking the comms of any lesser races.” (p.417) After this, Alabaster adds with a curl of his lip that, “That’s when they started calling us ‘lesser races’ actually” (p.417).
 An imposed hierarchy of races heralds a system of slavery and subjugation as may be seen in the world after several waves of colonization by the Portuguese, Dutch, Spanish, French and the British.
 The idea of one race being superior to the other leads to the exploitation of “lesser” races to harvest and extract riches from the earth.
-This is part and parcel of how the plantationocene epoch of Earth connects to further exploitation and destruction of natural resources.
+This is part and parcel of how the Plantationocene epoch of Earth connects to further exploitation and destruction of natural resources.
 Alabaster reiterates, as he explains the system to Syenite that a “rogga is not any man.
 Roggas have no right to get angry, to want justice, to protect what they love” (p.418).
 Again, this dehumanizing of orogenes and their offspring is a heart-rending symbol for what happened to inhabitants of the Global South under colonization and slavery.

 Orogenes built the Fulcrum,” he says.
 She’s almost never heard him say orogene.
 “We did it under threat of genocide, and we used it to buckle a collar around our own necks, but we did it.
 We are the reason Old Sanze grew so powerful and lasted so long and why it still half-rules the world, even if no one will admit it. (p .418)

 The power and gifts of the orogenes are both vilified and utilized by the ruling classes of the society which radiate outward into the newcoms.
 The Fulcrum becomes the birthing place for orogenes, and a place where coerced and enforced breeding occurs.
 The children born of orogene pairings are trained if gifted, if they do not possess the gift but have the sensitivity, they become Guardians whose job is to train the gifted, to control them, and where necessary, to abuse and terminate them.
 There are those who are born with power but are deformed or lacking in control.
 These are harnessed into machines as node maintainers where they live a partial life, with only brain activity but no bodily control.
-This horror story of what is endured by the node maintainers is a fitting parable for the ways in which capitalism commodifies lives of the disenfranchised, the working class for the profit and capital of the ruling classes, made even more fraught in the Capitalocene.
+This horror story of what is endured by the node maintainers is a fitting parable for the ways in which capitalism commodifies lives of the disenfranchised, the working class for the profit and capital of the ruling classes,.
 From a postcolonial ecoGothic context, the body horror exemplified in these scenes are a fitting metaphor for the ways in which Global South and other postcolonial societies have been cannibalized by imperial forces for centuries while also stereotyped, demonized and exoticized.
 Shohreh Haji Mola Hosein and Faridah Pourgi (2020) explore the climate change issues in Jemisin's trilogy through the lens of Simon C. Estok's lens of ecophobia, positing than political hegemonies inter alia, create conditions leading to ecophobia and how "psychoneurotic impulses may result in domestic ferocity, murder, a sense of hatred, genocide and the demolishment of the world".
 This distillation of ecophobia is helpful to read in relation to the very extreme power-relationships in the world of the Stillness, which lead to the torture of innocents in order to exploit their orogene gifts.